 2. Do You Need The Business To Remain Profitable After You Are Gone?

-When running a business, owners take as much as money out as possible for various reasons.
+When running a business, owners take as much money out as possible for various reasons.
 Then, whenever they sell or pass the company on, someone else will continue the process.
 Here’s the key.
-Potential buyers want to know if they come in and pay the current owner X amount of dollars, will the business maintain its current cash flow.
+Potential buyers want to know if they come in and pay the current owner X amount of dollars, the business will maintain its current cash flow.
 They need the pro forma to show that they can repay the loan they took out and still turn a profit on it as an entrepreneur.

 3. Will You Be Happy with a Major Lifestyle Change After the Business Sale?

 Business owners typically operate through business trips.
 They often plan vacations around conventions or things of that nature.
 They use their work vehicles interchangeably, tracking work miles versus personal.
 However, if I am used to living a certain lifestyle, and then sell my business, can I maintain the same lifestyle after I sell?
 What usually happens is owners don’t anticipate the decrease in funds available to them.
-In fact, a business owner just last week said, “I am just not happy trying to live off 10% (that is his number) of my earnings after cashing in my business.
-I lived off a great deal more than that in my
+In fact, a business owner just last week said, “I am just not happy trying to live off of 10% (that is his number) of my earnings after cashing in my business.
+I lived off of a great deal more than that in my

 4. Can Your Business Run Without You?

 Are you the glue that holds it all together?
-This is a potential buyer’s number one question.
+This is a prospective buyer’s number one question.
 They don’t want to come in and give a significant amount of money to take over, only to have everything fall apart because you are no longer behind the wheel.
-That leaves them holding a bag of nothing.
+That leaves them holding a big bag of nothing.
 Not to mention, they just paid top dollar to you and lost the capital they invested in your business.

 If you answered “no” to any of these four questions you need to make changes to your day-to-day role.
-One way to start is to read our blog series about this subject: Building a Sellable Business series’ post about Business Scalability.
+One way to start is to read our blog series about this subject: The Building a Sellable Business series’ post about Business Scalability.
 Or set up a phone call with one of our business advisors to see how to make the switch to creating long-term value.